Bose–Einstein condensate: Quasiparticles

 Bose–Einstein condensation also applies to quasiparticles in solids.
 Magnons, excitons, and polaritons have integer spin which means they are bosons that can form condensates.

 Magnons, electron spin waves, can be controlled by a magnetic field.
 Densities from the limit of a dilute gas to a strongly interacting Bose liquid are possible.
 Magnetic ordering is the analog of superfluidity.
 In 1999 condensation was demonstrated in antiferromagnetic TlCuCl_{3}, at temperatures as great as 14 K. The high transition temperature (relative to atomic gases) is due to the magnons' small mass (near that of an electron) and greater achievable density.
 In 2006, condensation in a ferromagnetic yttrium-iron-garnet thin film was seen even at room temperature, with optical pumping.

-Excitons, electron–hole pairs, were predicted to condense at low temperature and high density by Boer et al., in 1961.
+In 1961, excitons, electron–hole pairs, were predicted to condense at low temperature and high density.
 Bilayer system experiments first demonstrated condensation in 2003, by Hall voltage disappearance.
 Fast optical exciton creation was used to form condensates in sub-kelvin Cu_{2}O in 2005 on.

 Polariton condensation was first detected for exciton-polaritons in a quantum well microcavity kept at 5 K. Quasiparticle BECs have been achieved at room-temperature, for example, in microcavity-coupled organic semiconductors and plasmon-exciton polaritons in periodic arrays of metal nanoparticles coupled to dye molecules.